 - All staff receive training in CPR, Wilderness First Aid, and non-violent crisis intervention strategies.
 Additionally, each group has at least one Wilderness First Responder (WFR) in the field.

 - We maintain a ratio of 1 field staff for every 4 young adults.
+With a minimum of 2 staff at all times with each group.

 - In addition to our pre-program training, staff receive weekly instruction on a variety of topics, including protocols for dealing with all possible medical or behavioral contingencies.